 [ Stories )

-The upcoming Hockney to Himid exhibition is made possible by the generous gift of prints by Mark Golder and Brian Thompson.
+Our Hockney to Himid exhibition was made possible by the generous gift of prints by Mark Golder and Brian Thompson.
 In this article, Mark explores his passion for prints and discusses 6 works that have a personal connection to him and Brian.